Dr. Francisco González de Canales Ruiz

 Arquitecta ETSA Madrid, Master Architectural Association, Doctora ETSA Sevilla y Cambridge University.

 Arquitecta por la Escuela Técnica Superior de Arquitectura de Madrid, es Unit Master en la Architectural Association.
-Anteriormente Nuria ha dado clase en la Universidad de Sevilla, Universidad of Cambridge, University College of London y TEC Monterrey asi como desarrollado investigaciones en el GSD Harvard University, la University of Cambridge y la Architectural Association, esta ultima finaciada por la Beca Talentia de la Junta de Andalucia, y que han dado lugar a su tesis doctoral Mujeres en la ciudad sobre la ruptura de los límites por género en el diseño urbano moderno.
-Ha publicado diversos articulos y libros como el premiado Arquitectas, y colaborado en las revistas Neutra y La Ciudad Viva.
-Como arquitecta ha trabajado en oficinas de Madrid y Sevilla, asi como en el estudio de arquitectura Machado & Silvetti Associates en Boston, en proyectos vivienda y reorganización urbanística de espacios periféricos degradados.
+Anteriormente, Nuria ha dado clase en la Universidad de Sevilla, Universidad of Cambridge y the Bartlett University College of London, así como investigado en el GSD, Harvard University, la University of Cambridge y la Architectural Association, esta última financiada por la Beca Talentia de la Junta de Andalucía, y que han dado lugar a su tesis doctoral Mujeres en la ciudad sobre la ruptura de los límites por género en el diseño urbano moderno.
+Ha publicado diversos artículos y libros como el premiado Arquitectas, y colaborado en las revistas Neutra y La Ciudad Viva.
+Como arquitecta ha trabajado en oficinas de Madrid y Sevilla, así como en el estudio de arquitectura Machado & Silvetti Associates en Boston, en proyectos vivienda y reorganización urbanística de espacios periféricos degradados.

 B.Arch + MArch ETSAMadrid, M.A Architectural Association, PhD ETSASevilla + Cambridge University.

 Nuria is a unit master in the Architectural Association (AA).
-Previously she has taought at the University of Cambridge, University College of London (Bartlett), University of Seville and the TEC Monterrey.
-She has researched in the GSD Harvard University, University of Cambridge and AA, being the later funded by the Talentia Grant of the Andalusian Governement, for her PhD Women in the city about gender boundaries of modern urban planning.
-She has published various articles and books, such as the award winning book Arquitectas, and collaborated in Neutra and La Ciudad VIva magazines.
-As an architect she has worked in architectural offices of Madrid and Seville, and Machado & Silvetti Associates Boston office in housing projects and urban renewal of suburban degraded areas.
+Previously she has taught at the University of Cambridge and the Bartlett University College of London, Madrid.
+She has researched in the GSD Harvard University, University of Cambridge, and AA, later funded by the Talentia Grant of the Andalusian Government, for her Ph.D.
+Women in the City about gender boundaries of modern urban planning.
+She has published various articles and books, such as the award-winning book Arquitectas, and collaborated in Neutra and La Ciudad VIva magazines.
+As an architect, she has worked in architectural offices of Madrid and Seville, and Machado & Silvetti Associates Boston office in housing projects and urban renewal of suburban degraded areas.